ayonli/next-controller/README.md

 ## Why Using This Package?

-Next.js is an awesome framework, however it provides a naive way to write API backend logics via a single function.
+Next.js is an awesome framework, however it provides a primitive way to write API backend logics via a single function.
 It's simpler, but headache, we'll have to write all logics inside one single function, and handing all possible HTTP request methods, it might not be annoying at first, be it can be a real drawback when our program becomes big.